The Ultimate Guide to the Best Neighborhoods in Lisbon

 The most expensive parts of the city are Santo Antónia, Misericórdia, Santa Maria Maio, and Avenidas Novas.

 If you are moving to Lisbon with a family, then quieter neighborhoods include Santos, Lapa, Campo do Orique, Estrela, or Parque das Nações.
 Belém is also an excellent neighborhood to consider.
+Our article, Living in Lisbon: A Guide for foreigners, will give you a better idea of which are the best neighborhoods in Lisbon for families.

-Lisbon is a very safe city and you should find that almost all neighborhoods are pretty safe.
+Lisbon is a very safe city, and you should find that almost all neighborhoods are pretty safe.

 If you are just visiting Lisbon for a short time and are looking for the most central neighborhood, consider Baixa, Chiado, and Bairro Alto, which are all located close to the city center where you can quickly and easily get around the city.
 Whether you are looking for a short stay apartment, a boutique hotel, or something else, Lisbon has several options.